logikum/ngt.logikum.hu/contents/v40/documentation/configuration.md

 ### translationFormat: <span class="data-type">string</span>

-Usually the translation texts are stored in JSON files, and the default value of translationFormat is 'JSON'.
+Usually the translation texts are stored in JSON files, and the default value of translationFormat is `'JSON'`.
 This parameter has role only when the texts are stored in different format, e.g. po, xliff, resx etc., and a converter is used to transform the translations into JSON format.
 Defining this parameter sets the default format for all sections.

+### loaderType: <span class="data-type">LoaderType</span>

+It defines the type of the loader used to download the translation files.
+The possible values are `'json'`, `'text'`, `'blob'` and `'arraybuffer'`, the default value is `'json'`, This parameter is also used for custom converters.

 ### sections: <span class="data-type">Array&lt;string | Section | SectionGroup></span>